Quick Summary

 The Case for Domestic Fellowships

-• Networking: You are building relationships with the people who will refer you patients, give you job tips, and cover your on-call.
+- Networking for the Job: You are building relationships with the exact people who will refer you patients, sit on your consultant interview panels, and cover your on-call leave when you start practice.

-• System Knowledge: You learn the local billing codes, the politics, and the hospital systems.
+- System Knowledge: You learn the local billing codes, the hospital politics, the preferred implant reps, and the specific quirks of your national healthcare system.

-• Transition: It is often easier to transition from a domestic fellow to a consultant in the same unit.
+- The Transition: It is often significantly easier to transition directly from a domestic fellow to a newly minted consultant in the exact same unit.

 The Case for International Fellowships

-• The "Exotic" Factor: Having "Fellowship at [Famous International Center]" looks impressive on a website and instills confidence in patients.
+- The "Exotic" Premium: Having "Fellowship at [Famous International Center]" carries immense weight.
+It looks impressive on a practice website, instills confidence in referring GPs/physicians, and differentiates you from local peers who never left their home city.

 The Application Packet